natecavanaugh/content-formatter/README.md

 ###

 ## TODO
-- I'm contemplating on removing the requirement of an id property to `Formatter.create`, as well as renaming `extensions` to `include`, `allow`, `test` or `filter`.
+- I'm currently thinking through a way for multiple formatters to run, instead of having it be only one per include type.
-The idea behind this is to reinforce the idea that the formatter could be used and test against any source, as well as add the capability for multiple filters to run.
+- I would like to also remove the requirement of passing an ID for a formatter.
+If multiple filters eventually can run, it's pointless to have an ID (even now, I think it isn't really needed).

 ## License